microsoftgraph/msgraph-sdk-powershell/src/Reports/Reports/docs/v1.0-beta/Confirm-MgAuditLogSignInSafe.md

 		"05020696-4eb8-45a3-918f-8f8bb7ad6015"
 	)
 }
-Confirm-MgAuditLogSignInSafe -BodyParameter $params
+Confirm-MgBetaAuditLogSignInSafe -BodyParameter $params
 ```

-This example shows how to use the Confirm-MgAuditLogSignInSafe Cmdlet.
+This example shows how to use the Confirm-MgBetaAuditLogSignInSafe Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS